elena/python-wiki-replica/README.md

 * This is still misrepresentation!
 This is only **last edited**, doesn't reflect full contribution history (that's a different, yet unfinished, piece of work, delayed by `404` shennanigans)
 * `localhost` is all the pages from 2008 and earlier, that are the move to the current platform
 * Possible incorrect but I think `DaleAthanasias` may be `techtonik` if so, they deserves some serious credit here, though the last contribution for both to this community was some time ago 😢
-* Finally several people here are literal friends of mine ✨
+* Finally many "usual suspects" in this list, though several people here are literal friends of mine ✨

 ```
 963	localhost